holywater2/holyawter2.github.io/_pages/about.md

 **Pricinple Investigator**: [Sungsoo Ahn](https://sites.google.com/view/sungsooahn0215/home)\\
 **Language**: Korean, English

 Hi, I'm Seongsu.
-Thank you for stopping by! 👋
+Thank you for stopping by! 👋 The spelling of my name in Korean is "성수" and it is pronounced as [sʌŋ-su:].

 I am currently a second-year integrated Ph.D. student in the [Aritificial Intelligence department](https://ai.postech.ac.kr/) at Pohang University of Science and Technology (Postech)!
 I am also a member of [ML lab](https://ml.postech.ac.kr/), where my supervisor is [Sungsoo Ahn](https://sites.google.com/view/sungsooahn0215/home).

 My research interests include integrating AI into scientific research and using AI to uncover scientific facts.
-Also I am interested in physical and chemical concepts like solid state physics, simulation dynamics and molecular science, and also mathematical concepts like group theory and geometry.
+Also, I am interested in physical and chemical concepts like solid state physics, simulation dynamics and molecular science, and also mathematical concepts like group theory and geometry.
 Recently, I am focusing on generative modeling for materials and ab initio based quantum chemisty such as density functional theroy (DFT) or variational Monte Carlo (VMC).

+I believe that AI will effectively reduce the complexity of calculations in physics and chemistry, especially in areas like multi-objective optimization problems, challenges in establishing ansatzes, modeling interactions and governing equations, and handling intractable computations.
+I am studying and researching these possibilities.

+I am always open to discussion, so please feel free to reach out anytime.

 <!-- Recently, I am focusing on intergrating [Geometrical Deep Learning](https://geometricdeeplearning.com/) into the molecular science. -->